Configure TLS certificates for inter-Splunk communication

 (Optional except in certain circumstances)

 comma-separated list A list of one or more alternate names upon which the receiving Splunk platform instance checks for a match in the certificate that the client presents upon connecting to the receiver.
 This setting is only valid if you have configured the 'requireClientCert' setting with a value of "true".
-If none of the alternate names in this setting value matches the alternate name in the certificate of the connecting client, the receiving instance declines the connection as not authorized. sslRootCAPath string The location of the certificate authority certificate.
+If none of the alternate names in this setting value matches the alternate name in the certificate of the connecting client, the receiving instance declines the connection as not authorized. sslRootCAPath string The location of the Splunk CA certificate trust store.
+The Splunk platform uses this path to find certificates to validate TLS connections depending on the value of the 'caTrustStore' setting.

 - Save the server.conf file and close it.